wexlfu/Wexlfu/docs/units.md

 # Dwarvish Scribe - Core
 Level 1 for runemaster line.

-# Earth Mage Line - Core
+# Earth Mage Line - Core, Era of the Ravagers
 Dunefolk (sort of) mage line.

 # Eyestalk - Return from the Abyss